ramrom/rams_dot_files/cheatsheets/datastore_cheatsheet.md

 ## ACID
 - Atomicity
+    - a transaction, which means all operations in transaction happen or none of them do
 - Consistency
+    - atomicity, isolation, and durability are properties of db itself, consistency is specified by programmer
+    - consistency in data, features that facilitate data validatity
+        - e.g. can create a FK relationship, a row that has a FK to it can't be deleted
+        - e.g uniqueness index, data in column cannot be duplicated
 - Isolation
+    - transactions run in ioslation of other transactions
 - Durability
+    - committed transactions cannot be lost, i.e. persisted on durable non-volatile storage

 ## GRAPH
 - Neo4j - most established and well known